Timeline

 Basic cursor control

 Each line of text ends with a “newline character”, which distinguishes one line from another.
-(Normally, the last line of a file has a newline character, but Emacs does not enforce this.)
+(Usually, the last line of a file will have a newline character, but Emacs does not enforce this.)

 Move one character to the left